 - chocolate shavings optional - I used 2 squares of Chocolate at 86% cacao

-- Bake the crust for 10 minutes to set, or until it begins to turn a nice golden brown.
+Bake the crust for 10 -15 minutes, until it begins to turn a nice golden brown.
+Let cool completely, then cover with plastic wrap until ready to use.

-- Add the whisk attachment and turn the stand mixer back on medium speed.
-Add one egg and let the mixer run for about 5 minutes.
-Scrape the bowl.
-Add another egg and again let the machine run for about 5 minutes.
-Follow this procedure with each egg, making sure to scrape the bowl after each addition.
+Add the whisk attachment and turn the stand mixer back on medium speed.
+Add one egg at a time and let the mixer run for about 3 minutes between each addition, scraping the bowl after the third and forth additions.

 Signup for my Newsletter